afourmy/pyGISS/README.md

 # Introduction

 A Geographic Information System (GIS) software is a software designed to import, analyze and visualize geographic data.
-PyGISS is a lightweight GIS software based on the standard Python library for GUI programming: tkinter.
+PyGISS is a lightweight GIS software implemented both in tkinter (the standard Python library for GUI programming) and pyQT.
-It allows users to create maps by importing shapefiles (.shp files), a format that describes maps as a set of polygons.
+It allows users to create maps by importing shapefiles, a format that describes maps as a set of polygons.

 ![extended pyGISS](https://github.com/afourmy/PyGISS/blob/master/images/extended_pyGISS.PNG)